UCL-ARC/qw/README.md

 ## Installation

 The `qw` tool requires python 3.9 or greater, if your project is in python then we suggest adding it to the developer requirements.
-Otherwise may want to create a virtual environment for your python, one option is the [venv](https://docs.python.org/3.9/library/venv.html) module.
+Otherwise you may want to create a virtual environment for your python, one option is the [venv](https://docs.python.org/3.9/library/venv.html) module.

 For Unix: